island-is/island.is/apps/judicial-system/api/README.md

 where `<national id>` is the national id of a known user.

+Similarly, you can enable SMS notifications to an on-call judge by providing a password for the SMS service and a judge phone number:

+`NOVA_PASSWORD=<SMS password> JUDGE_PHONE_NUMBER=<judge phone number>`

 ## Graphql - not yet implemented

 Make sure you are serving the graphql client as well in order for you to make graphql calls to this service: